-The Board of Directors has established a minimum fund balance policy for the general fund to provide for financial stability and contingencies within the District.
-The policy is that the District shall maintain at least seven percent (7%) of the prior year's expenditures towards a minimum fund balance.
-Portions of fund balance that are set aside for the purpose of meeting this policy are recorded on the financial statements as a part of unassigned fund balance.
+The Board of Directors adopted a policy that was intended to provide for enhanced financial stability within the district.
+In policy #6020, the board directs that the District shall end each year with an unreserved portion of the general fund balance at least equal to 7.0 percent (7%) of that year's general fund operating expenditures.
+This intent is reflected in the budgeted expenditures of the general fund each year and reviewed as part of the budget process by the board.
+For that reason, portions of fund balance that are set aside for the purpose of meeting this policy are recorded on the financial statements as a part of the unassigned fund balances for a minimum fund balance policy and is intended to be used for contingencies in the general fund.

-NOTE 14: DEFINED CONTRIBUTION PENSION AND OPEB PLANS
+NOTE 11: DEFINED CONTRIBUTION PENSION AND OPEB PLANS